-- All regulatory guidelines are available on the ENSI website ("Documents" → "Guidelines"). - Guidelines of the series A cover the assessment of facilities, guidelines of the series B cover the surveillance of operations, and guidelines of the series G are guidelines with general requirements, which cover both the assessment of facilities and surveillance operation.
-With the exception of the Guideline HSK-R-46, guidelines of the series R were issued before the Nuclear Energy Act and the Nuclear Energy Ordinance entered into force in February 2005. - The security guidelines are not listed.
+- Non-classified regulatory guidelines are available on the ENSI website ("Documents" → "Guidelines"). - Guidelines of the series A cover the assessment of facilities, guidelines of the series B cover the surveillance of operations, and guidelines of the series G are guidelines with general requirements, which cover both the assessment of facilities and surveillance operation.
+With the exception of the Guideline HSK-R-46, guidelines of the series R were issued before the Nuclear Energy Act and the Nuclear Energy Ordinance entered into force in February 2005. - Regulatory guidelines in the field of physical protection and computer security are not listed.